Menthy-Denayer/OpenSim-BoB-IMU-based-Comparison/README.md

 # OpenSim-BoB-IMU-based-Comparison
 Collection of model &amp; input files, scripts and methods used to perform a comparison between the OpenSim and Biomechanics of Bodies (BoB) simulation softwares.

+Below, a breakdown is given of the steps required to replicate the performed experiments. __Pay attention to the following:__
+- Be sure to add the 'Geometry' files required for the MoBL_ARMS_41 model to the same directory as the .osim model file
+- Be sure to check file locations in order to succesfully run the provided scripts

 # Biomechanics of Bodies (BoB) Workflow
 To replicate the experiments inside of BoB, simply import the following files into BoB:
 - XSens data file 'original_data.mvnx', containing IMU measurements